alanxu/my-alg/algorithms/stack.md

                 v = stack.pop()
                 stack[-1] += max(2 * v, 1)
         return stack.pop()

+    def scoreOfParentheses(self, s: str) -> int:
+        """
+        Intuition: cur to hold total score of cur level.
+If there are multi balanced pairs, cur is the sum of that level until
+        x.
+Every '(' will add one level, so push and reet cur to 0.
+On ')', go up one level add cur level to upper level.
+Every level has one value in stack
+        """
+        stack = []
+        cur = 0
+        for x in s:
+            if x == '(':
+                stack.append(cur)
+                cur = 0
+            else:
+                if cur == 0:
+                    cur = 1
+                else:
+                    cur *= 2
+                cur += stack.pop()
+        return cur
 ```

 ### [1190.
 Reverse Substrings Between Each Pair of Parentheses](https://leetcode.com/problems/reverse-substrings-between-each-pair-of-parentheses/)